fedibtc/fedi-mods/README.md

-# Fedi Mods: Solutions for Communities
+# Fedi Mods - Solutions for Communities

 > "We win by making the bitcoin ecosystem win"
 >